pallets/flask/docs/extensions.rst

 Finding Extensions
 ------------------

 Flask extensions are usually named "Flask-Foo" or "Foo-Flask".
-Many extensions are listed in the `Extension Registry`_, which can be updated by extension developers.
-You can also search PyPI for packages tagged with `Framework :: Flask <pypi_>`_.
+You can search PyPI for packages tagged with `Framework :: Flask <pypi_>`_.

 Using Extensions